itsAdminPlus/adminplus-selldrugs/readme.md

 If you want to make required item before you can do /dealer, replace this on server-side.

-im a bit busy rnn but try this

 RegisterCommand('dealer', function(source, args, rawcommand)
     xPlayer = ESX.GetPlayerFromId(source)
     local hasRequiredItem = xPlayer.getInventoryItem('trapphone') -- change me to whatever item u want